savva-k/savva-k.github.io/content/post/strategy-pattern/index.md

 categories:
   - "Coding"
 tags:
-  - "patterns"
+  - "Design Patterns"
   - "Java"
+summary: "With this post I'm starting series of articles dedicated to GoF design patterns.
+GoF stands for Gang of Four - four authors that wrote a famous book about design patterns."
 ---

-With this post I'm starting series of articles dedicated to GoF design patterns.
-GoF stands for Gang of Four - four authors that wrote a famous book about design patterns.

 So the first pattern I want to describe is **Strategy**.
 It allows to choose the behaviour of instances at runtime by defining appropriate strategy.